Article contents

 ISA stands for “Individual Savings Account”, and it allows you to save and invest money in the UK without having to pay tax on any of the money you make.

-So, what’s the story with ISAs?
-Well, they’ve been around for a while.
-The Government first introduced them back in 1999 to encourage people to save for the future.
-Two decades on, and you’ve now got 4 types of ISA to choose from for yourself: Cash ISAs, Stocks & Shares ISAs, Lifetime ISAs, Innovative Finance ISAs, and an extra 1 if you’ve got kids – Junior ISAs.
+The Government first introduced ISAs back in 1999 to encourage people to save for the future.
+We've now got 5 types of ISAs to choose from: Cash ISAs, Stocks & Shares ISAs, Lifetime ISAs, Innovative Finance ISA and a Junior ISAs.

 Let’s dig into each type of ISA in a little more detail…